tpeterka/e3sm-workflow/README.md

 Edit line 10 of `/path/to/e3sm-workflow/wilkins-config.yaml` to the `path/to/e3sm-workflow/analysis.py` on your machine.

-Edit line 12 of `/path/to/e3sm-workflow/wilkins-config.yaml`, the first argument to `path/to/E3SM/<case>/<case>/run/<your_file.nc>` on your machine, and the second argument to the variable you wish to print.
+Edit line 12 of `/path/to/e3sm-workflow/wilkins-config.yaml`, the first argument to the `path/to/E3SM/<case>/<case>/run/<your_file.nc>` on your machine, and the second argument to the variable you wish to print.

 Edit line 6 of `/path/to/e3sm-workflow/wilkins-run.sh` to the `path/to/e3sm-workflow/wilkins-config.yaml` on your machine.